wjhrdy/bitters/content.md

 #### By [Gwen Bell](http://gwenbell.com.)

-Git Commit teaches you to use Git to maintain Bitters on your VPS.
-Git comes straight from the mind of Linus Torvalds to your command line where you'll learn everything you need to know as maintain and distributed your content using Bitters.
+Git Commit teaches you how to use Git to maintain Bitters on your VPS.
+Why Git and not another CMS?
+Because Gwen has tried them all and none of them are replacements for rolling your own.
 [Learn more](http://git.gwenbell.com/)

 <a href="http://gwenbell.fetchapp.com/sell/yiniekoh/ppc"><button>Buy Now | $37</button></a>